Petzl GriGri 2 Review: The Best Belay Device?

 The final reason to avoid the GriGri 2 is the price.
-Though $100 puts it at the cheaper end of active assisted braking devices, it’s $70 or so more than you’ll pay for a tube-style device.
+It’s at the cheaper end of active assisted braking devices, but it’s much more than you’ll pay for a tube-style device.

 Given the versatility of devices like the ATC-Guide and Edelrid Mega Jul, we don’t blame some climbers for keeping it simple (the ATC-Guide took home our award for Best Value).

 If you can afford it, though, we still think the GriGri 2 is well worth the cash.